warner/foolscap/doc/connection-handlers.rst

 The handler is required to implement `foolscap.ipb.IConnectionHintHandler`, and to provide a method named `hint_to_endpoint()`.
 This method takes two arguments (hint and reactor), and must return a (endpoint, hostname) tuple.
-If the handler does not recognize the hint type, it should return (None, None).
+The handler will not be given hints for which it was not registered, but if it is unable to parse the hint, it should raise `ipb.InvalidHintError`.
 Otherwise the endpoint should implement `twisted.internet.interfaces.IStreamClientEndpoint`, and the endpoint's final connection object must implement `ITLSTransport` and offer the `startTLS` method (note that normal TCP sockets are fine).